 The Radius annual training plan demonstrates training that is responsive to the diverse needs of people across the service.
-The service promotes care that is holistic and collective in nature through educating staff about te ao Māori and listening to tāngata whaikaha when planning or changing services.
+The service promotes care that is holistic and collective in nature, through educating staff about te ao Māori and listening to tāngata whaikaha when planning or changing services.

 It was observed that residents are treated with dignity and respect.
-Satisfaction surveys completed in 2022 confirmed that residents and families/whānau are treated with respect.
-This was also confirmed during interviews with residents and families/whānau.
+Satisfaction surveys completed in 2023 confirmed that residents and family/whānau felt they are treated with respect.
+This was also confirmed during interviews with residents and family/whānau.